Business Solutions

 • Breathability and Anti-Fog Benefits: Because the KF94 provides more breathing room, it effectively prevents lipstick smudging and reduces moisture buildup.
 Furthermore, the top panel fits securely over the bridge of the nose, functioning as an excellent anti-fog barrier—making the KF94 a highly favored choice for individuals who wear glasses.

-Fit Testing: Qualitative vs. Quantitative
+Qualitative vs. Quantitative Fit Testing

 How to Perform a User Seal Check